-It is a critical issue to find out if a document that is about to be inserted into the system already exists in the system or not.
+It is a major issue to find out if a document that is about to be inserted into the system already exists in the system or not.
 Our Event-based Infrastructure defines its own duplicate detection algorithm to decide whether two given DE is similar or not with a defined threshold value.

 Our Event-based Infrastructure's duplicate detection algorithm has been designed to compare a given digital entity with all the DEs from a repository to find its matching primary copy whether it exists in the database or not.
-Our duplicate detection algorithm works based on hashing (by MD5) the available metadata fields of a given document including URL, title, authors and publication venue.
+Our duplicate detection algorithm works based on the available metadata fields of a given document including URL, title, authors and publication venue with a defined threshold value for the comparison algorithm such as 0.95.